 Beveridge & Diamond is pleased to announce that the Environmental Law Institute (ELI) will present firm founder Henry Diamond with its 2015 Environmental Achievement Award.
-The Award recognizes Mr. Diamond’s lifetime of contributions to the practice of environmental law and the conservation of lands and waters across the United States.
-ELI will present the Award to Mr. Diamond at the ELI Annual Award Dinner on Tuesday, October 20 at the Omni Shoreham Hotel in Washington, D.C.
+The Award recognizes Henry’s lifetime of contributions to the practice of environmental law and the conservation of lands and waters across the United States.
+ELI will present the Award to Henry at the ELI Annual Award Dinner on Tuesday, October 20 in Washington, DC.

 “Henry’s more than 50 years of dedication to preserving our nation's environment are truly remarkable.
-We congratulate Henry and are very proud to see his life-long commitment to land and water conservation recognized with this honor from the Environmental Law Institute,” said Ben Wilson, the firm’s Managing Principal.
+We congratulate Henry and are very proud to see his life-long commitment to land and water conservation recognized with this honor from the Environmental Law Institute,” said Managing Principal Ben Wilson.